daKmoR/generate-typescript-definition-files-from-javascript/README.md

 7. Publish your `*.js` AND `*.d.ts` files

 Ideally doing the type linting happens in a `pre-commit` hook and generating the `*.d.ts` files happens in the ci for publishing.
-We have exactly this setup at [open-wc](https://github.com/open-wc/open-wc) and it served as well so far.
+We have exactly this setup at [open-wc](https://github.com/open-wc/open-wc) and it served us well so far.

 Congratulations you now have a type safety without a build step :tada:

 #### To sum it all up - why are we fans of TypeScript even though it requires a build step?

-It comes down two 2 things
+It comes down to 2 things:

 - Typings can be immensely useful (type safety, auto-complete, documentation, ...) for you and/or your users
 - TypeScript is very flexible and supports types for "just" JavaScript as well